duckietm/Arcturus-Morningstar-Extended/README.md

 There is no set timeframe on when new versions will be released or when the stable branch will be updated

 ### Database ###
-We have placed the myBoBBa database [myBobba](https://github.com/ObjectRetros/2023-hotel-files)
+We have placed the myBoBBa database [myBobba](https://github.com/ObjectRetros/2023-hotel-files) to get you started on building your Retro hotel.

 ## Can I Help!? ##
 #### Reporting Bugs: ####